10hendersonm/Martyisms/README.md

 <a href="#more-time-more-code" id="more-time-more-code">#</a> Everything is possible with more time and more code.

+# Experience / Accomplishments

 <a href="#experienced-enough-to-get-nothing-done" id="experienced-enough-to-get-nothing-done">#</a> The more experienced you get, the quicker you find problems within the solutions that you propose.
 Eventually, I'll be so experienced that I'll instantly talk myself out of any idea I have, and I'll cease to get anything done.

+<a href="#things-that-dont-matter" id="things-that-dont-matter">#</a> It's easy to say that the things that you have don't matter.